adapt-it/keyit/kitios/Documentation/README.md

 # README #

-### What is this repository for? ###
+### What is this kitios repository for? ###

 * Development of Key It as an iOS app

 ### How do I get set up? ###

-* Get Xcode 11.4 or later
+* Get Xcode 12 or later

-* Set up the necessary account for BitBucket (get details from Graeme Costin)

-* Use Xcode's version control to clone the repo from BitBucket, and open the project.
+* Use Xcode's version control to clone the repo from github.com/adapt-it/keyit/kitios, and open the Xcode project.

 * The SQLite database that is included with iOS is used.